-- Pants Plain dark navy blue or khaki - Jeans Plain dark navy blue denim (no fading, logos, or designs)-No tight-fitting or big/baggy styles - Shorts /skirts Must be of modest length-approximately to the knee - Capris Plain dark navy blue denim or khaki tight fitting and leggings are not permitted - Dress/jumper Plain navy blue, red, or khaki (no pin stripes or designs) - Jumpers must have a dress code appropriate shirt underneath. - No pants or leggings under the jumpers; tights are acceptable. - No tight fitting or big/baggy bottoms will be allowed. - Tights or Leggings may be worn under jumpers, skirts or dresses in solid red, white or blue
+- Pants Plain dark navy blue or khaki - Jeans Plain dark navy blue denim (no fading, logos, or designs)-No tight-fitting or big/baggy styles - Shorts /skirts Must be of modest length-approximately to the knee - Capris - Plain dark navy blue denim or khaki tight fitting and leggings are not permitted - Dress/jumper Plain navy blue, red, or khaki (no pin stripes or designs) - Jumpers must have a dress code appropriate shirt underneath. - No tight fitting or big/baggy bottoms will be allowed. - Tights or leggings may be worn under jumpers, skirts, or dresses in solid red, white, or blue.